 Service Learning Benefits for Students

-- Students have the opportunity to gain real-world experience while learning their coursework and building their resumes.
+- Students have the opportunity to gain real-world experience while learning their coursework.

 - Students can become involved in assisting with an issue that is affecting their community.